JUNE UPDATE: Superintendent Shuffle: 2023 turnovers at education’s helm

 Shawn Tiegs

-Shawn Tiegs, the current superintendent of Nezperce School District, was selected as Moscow School District’s next superintendent on March 8.
+Shawn Tiegs, the current superintendent of Nezperce School District, was selected as Moscow School District’s next superintendent.

-Tiegs replaces Greg Bailey, who will retire this summer after 10 years with the district, according to the Moscow-Pullman Daily News
+Tiegs replaces Greg Bailey, who will retire this summer after 10 years with the district.

 St. Maries

-Rensch is currently the principal of the Konocti Unified School District in Lake County, California.
+Rensch was the principal of the Konocti Unified School District in Lake County, Calif.
 Prior to that, she was the district’s director of curriculum and instruction.
 She has also worked as a principal, assistant principal, and teacher in the Tahoe/Truckee and Chicago areas.

 Weiser

-Kenneth Dewlin, the current principal at Weiser Middle School, will take over as Weiser superintendent.
-Wade Wilson, the current superintendent, is set to retire this summer.
+Kenneth Dewlin, who was the principal at Weiser Middle School, takes over as Weiser superintendent.
+Wade Wilson, the current superintendent, retired this summer.

 Payette

-Glen Croft recently (on March 22) accepted an offer to become Payette’s new superintendent.
-The current principal at Middleton Academy, Croft will step in for Interim Superintendent Brad Baumberger who will retire this summer.
+Glen Croft accepted an offer to become Payette’s new superintendent.
+The current principal at Middleton Academy, Croft will step in for interim superintendent Brad Baumberger who retired this summer.

 Teton

-Christiansen is currently the principal at Tetonia and Victor Elementary Schools.
+Christiansen was the principal at Tetonia and Victor elementary schools.

 “Being named the new superintendent has brought about all emotions,” Christiansen told Teton Valley News.
 “I feel energized, hopeful, and ready to get to work, but I also feel a sense of sadness and loss because I love my two schools and will miss the students, staff, and parents I see every day.
 Being the first woman superintendent in Teton Valley will hopefully inspire all children to know that anything is possible if you work hard, do all things with passion, and follow your heart.”